-Curated for Abbaye de Maubuisson, Inquiétances des temps is a journey through the Centre national des arts plastiques video collection in four successive chapters, each a reflection on different forms of resistance.
+Curated for Abbaye de Maubuisson, Inquiétances des temps is a journey through the Centre national des arts plastiques video collection in five successive chapters, each a reflection on different forms of resistance.

 It draws inspiration from Inquiétances des temps, (“the uncanniness of time”): the title of the French translation of volume two of Alexander Kluge’s Chronicle of Feelings.
 In this work, which brings together themes of instability, strangeness and the uncanny, the German writer and filmmaker considers forms of resistance that are echoed in numerous contemporary works.

 Some 60 films selected from the 1,000 films in the CNAP video collection

 Close to 60 films from the CNAP collection have been chosen for this online / on site exhibition.

 They are steeped in present-day issues: questions of exile, the places we live, the individuals who resist, who fight for utopian ideals against the “uncanniness” of our times.

 Together they give a perspective on a vast spectrum of generations, national and geographic origins, and narrative techniques.
 They reflect the diversity of the 1,000 films that make up the CNAP video collection, which in turn bears witness to the wealth and complexity of international video production, as well as video’s capacity to invent an art that is both visual and audible, and which maps a global geography and a cartography of time.